ManuelGil/nspin-esm/docs/DEVELOPMENT_GUIDE.md

 - **Debugging:**

-  - Use your IDE’s debugging tools (e.g., VSCode Debugger) to set breakpoints and inspect variables.
+  - Use your IDE's debugging tools (e.g., VSCode Debugger) to set breakpoints and inspect variables.
   - For command-line debugging, you can add `console.log` or `debugger` statements as needed.

 - **Linting & Formatting:**